 In the winter, polar bears are always a topic that comes up in my classroom.
 Children feel how cold the snow and winter weather is for them and they naturally wonder about how animals who thrive in the cold are able to do it.

-Instead of simply telling children how animals adapt to the cold and different conditions, you can show them with this science experiment.
+Instead of simply telling children how animals adapt to the cold and different conditions, you can show them with this science experiment about animal adaptions for kids.

 As a basic explanation, polar bears bodies are different from ours.
 Their bodies have adapted to the cold and include special features that make it so that they can live in places with snow and cold weather.